Angéline de Montbrun: Plot

 The plot concerns a woman named Angéline, who is raised by her father in an isolated village named Valriant.
-In the first part of the novel, Maurice negotiates a marriage contract with Charles, Angéline's father.
-In the second part of the novel, Charles dies in an accidental shooting accident and a fall disfigures Angéline's face.
+In the novel's first part, Maurice negotiates a marriage contract with Charles, Angéline's father.
+In the second part of the novel, Charles dies in a shooting accident and a fall disfigures Angéline's face.
 The engagement ends when Maurice's affection for Angéline decreases and Angéline renounces the world and enters a period of self-isolation.
 The third part of the novel concerns diary entries and letters in which Angéline recalls moments of her life with her father and Maurice.
 She expresses regret and agony over her decisions, processing her thoughts through writing.
-This contrasts with her friend, Mina, who is a worldly woman and becomes an Ursuline nun.
+This contrasts with her friend, Mina, a worldly woman who becomes an Ursuline nun.
 Angéline visits her father's grave and burns her father's letters.
 She then writes a letter to Maurice, explaining that she will not be sad for the rest of her life.